opensearch-project/documentation-website/_benchmark/user-guide/contributing-workloads.md

 parent: User guide
 ---

-# Contributing custom workloads
+# Sharing custom workloads

-After [creating a custom workload]({{site.url}}{{site.baseurl}}/benchmark/creating-custom-workloads/), you can contribute your workload for other OpenSearch Benchmark users to use.
-If you plan on contributing a workload, use the following guidelines.
+You can share a custom workload with other OpenSearch users by uploading it to the [workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads/) in GitHub.
+To share a custom workload, follow these guidelines.

 ## README and license